Zymbit-Docs/zymdocsy/content/tutorials/digital-wallet/_index.md

 ```

 # Restore a wallet master seed from a BIP39 mnemonic
-With the Bip39 mnemonic sentence, master private key, and wallet name of a previously generated master seed, a user can restore a lost master seed or make a copy of the master seed on a different device.
+With the Bip39 mnemonic sentence, bip39 passphrase, master generatorkey, and wallet name of a previously generated master seed, a user can restore a lost master seed or make a copy of the master seed on a different device.
 **Keep in mind that this only restores the master seed, the children nodes will have to be manually generated again.**
-> `restore_wallet_master_seed_from_bip39_mnemonic(string ec_key_type, bytearray master_key, string wallet_name, string bip39_mnemonic)`
+> `restore_wallet_master_seed_from_bip39_mnemonic(string ec_key_type, bytearray master_key, string wallet_name, string b64_bip39_passphrase, string bip39_mnemonic)`
 >
 >**Returns the allocated key slot on success**